codecentric/chaos-monkey-spring-boot/docs/README.md

   <img src="images/sb-chaos-monkey-logo.png">
 </p>

-This project provides an Spring Boot Chaos Monkey and will try to attack your running Spring Boot App.
+This project provides a Spring Boot Chaos Monkey and will try to attack your running Spring Boot App.

 >Chaos Engineering is the discipline of experimenting on a distributed system in order to build confidence in the system’s capability